jarv/newsgoat/README.md

 ## Features

+- **Folder organization**: Organize feeds into collapsible folders.
+Feeds can belong to multiple folders.
-- Feeds are grouped by the feed URL.
+- **Feed grouping**: Feeds are grouped by the feed URL.
-- Quickly query info for every feed including cache-control, last-updated, etc. Press <kbd>i</kbd> to view feed info.
+- **Feed info**: Quickly query info for every feed including cache-control, last-updated, etc. Press <kbd>i</kbd> to view feed info.
-- Error logs are shown directly in the UI for feed troubleshooting.
+- **Error logs**: Error logs are shown directly in the UI for feed troubleshooting.
 Press <kbd>l</kbd> to view logs.
-- Refresh task control separate in the app with a way to see what is queued, running and failures.
+- **Task management**: Refresh task control separate in the app with a way to see what is queued, running and failures.
 Press <kbd>t</kbd> to view tasks.
-- Option to put feeds with unread items at the top.
+- **Flexible sorting**: Option to put feeds with unread items at the top.
 Press <kbd>c</kbd> to configure.
-- Automatic feed discovery when adding URLs.
+- **Auto-discovery**: Automatic feed discovery when adding URLs.
 Press <kbd>u</kbd> to add a youtube link and automatically subscribe to the channel's feed.

 ## Feed Auto Discovery